kaz-yos/eval-in-repl/README.md

 **Usage**
 --------------------

-After appropriate configuration (see below), you can use C-RET in a source file to start up an appropriate REPL and evaluate a line, selected region or the current expression depending on the context.
+After installation and appropriate configuration (see below), you can use C-RET in a source file to start up an appropriate REPL and evaluate a line, selected region or the current expression depending on the context.

 **Installation**